The Distance Between Willing and Ready

 — Toni Morrison, The Bluest Eye

-R&B crooner Tyrese Gibson’s “Willing” came through my truck’s speakers without warning as I drove home along Flamingo toward Red Road.
-It’s a long, steady stretch of street that gives you just enough time to think.
-The windows were cracked, and late-afternoon light slid across the dashboard as traffic moved unhurriedly.
-It was the kind of drive where you can sit with yourself and let a thought finish.
+R&B sentimentalist Tyrese Gibson’s “Willing” came through my truck without warning as I drove home along Flamingo toward Red Road, that steady stretch that gives you room to think.
+Windows cracked, late-afternoon light slid across the dashboard as traffic moved unhurriedly.
+It was the kind of drive where you can sit by yourself and let a thought finish.

-Wanting something and being prepared for it are not the same thing.
+Wanting something and having the foundation for it are not the same thing.

 Songs have a way of asking questions we didn’t plan to answer.

-As the day was winding down, I thought about how missed opportunities are a motherfucker.
-I imagined a future with me, her, and a kid—the arithmetic of love where one plus one becomes three.
-Like Prince sings in “Diamonds and Pearls,” happy with a little boy or a girl.
+As the ballad played, I thought about how missed opportunities are a motherfucker.
+I imagined a future with me, her, and a kid—the arithmetic of connection where one plus one becomes three.
+Happy with a baby boy or girl, as Prince once sang in “Diamonds and Pearls.”

-There was a time I used to get sentimental like that—looking out the window, sometimes smoking a little indo, thinking about someone who once occupied more space in my mind than I cared to admit.
-I understood the feeling.
+There was a time I used to get impassioned like that—looking out the window, sometimes smoking a little indo, thinking about someone who once occupied more space in my mind than I cared to admit.
+I understood.

 Silent promises on Sunday night.
 Cozy evenings on the couch.
-Drinks—Japanese liquor and Tazo tea—resting on coasters.
+Drinks—Hibiki and Tazo tea—resting on coasters.
 A double-wrapped 1.25 Zig-Zag passing between hands.
 Her white-painted toenails tucked into pink socks stitched with cherry-red lips.
-In muted light, moments like these can feel easy.
-But what feels effortless in stillness can seem impossible on Monday morning.
+In muted light, moments like these feel easy.
+What feels effortless in stillness can look impossible by Monday morning.

-Hearing the song pulled my mind toward Masego’s “Unhinged” and even The Hearttones’ “Highway to Love,” those times when the pulse of love seems to stop beating, if only for a while.
-That’s probably why “Willing” fucked with me the way it did.
+Hearing the record pulled my mind toward Masego’s “Unhinged,” those occasions when the pulse of love seems to stop beating, if only for a while.
+That’s probably why the track fucked with me the way it did.

 Olivia Dean sings that she only needs a couple of minutes before getting back to real life.
-I needed a few paragraphs—long enough to recognize the difference between intention and preparation.
+I needed a few paragraphs—long enough to recognize the difference between desire and preparation.

-I kept the record on repeat, almost to the point of hypnosis.
-Though I’ve long been a fan of Tyrese’s catalog, I hadn’t heard this track before and needed to know its origin.
+For reasons I couldn’t name, I kept “Willing” on repeat, almost to the point of hypnosis.
+Though I’ve long been a fan of Tyrese’s catalog, I hadn’t heard this record before and needed to know when it was released and how it escaped my playlist.
 The album title alone made me pause: Beautiful Pain.
-Lawd.
-That name carries its own thesis.
-It suggests healing and hurt are not opposites but companions—that what restores you may still ache.
+Lawd, that name carries its own argument.
+It suggests healing and hurt are not opposites but companions; what restores you may still ache.

-There is something powerful about hearing someone say, “I’m willing.”
+There was something powerful about hearing him admit, “I’m willing.”
 He sings as a man bruised by love, uncertain of his confidence, admitting he may never love again, and then choosing otherwise.
 He does not posture.
-He does not pretend he is fully restored.
+He does not pretend to be restored.

-He is healing and still declares himself open to the idea.
+He is still healing and declares himself open to the possibility.
+That is the record’s reckoning.

-Candor is attractive because it reveals intention.
-It feels like effort wrapped in safety, like someone deliberately choosing you.
+Candor is attractive because it reveals purpose.
+It resembles effort wrapped in safety, as if someone were deliberately choosing you.
 Reciprocity matters.

 Ninety-nine cents ain’t a dollar.

 Two people arrive as they are and see each other plainly.
-When that happens, honesty feels natural because nothing has to be performed.
+When that happens, honesty comes naturally because nothing has to be performed.

-If a relationship falters, it may be because desire was asked to carry weight it was never built to handle.
+If a relationship falters, it may be because attraction was asked to carry weight it was never designed to hold.

 He continues, “Nothing’s gonna stand in my way.”